BitEscrow/escrow-sdk/README.md

 }
 ```

-The funder verifies the account, then transfers funds to the address.
-Once the transaction is visible in the mempool, the funder delivers a pre-signed refund transaction to the agent, plus a batch of partial signatures (for each spending path in the contract).
-These partial signatures form a [covenant](docs/deposit.md) between their deposit and the contract.
+The funder verifies the account information, then sends their funds to the address.
+This is the most critical step the protocol, as the transfer of funds commits to the xpub being used.
+Make sure that the xpub is correct!

+Once the transaction is visible in the mempool, the funder can register the deposit on the escrow server, and commit the funds to a contract using a partially-signed [covenant](docs/deposit.md):

 ```ts
 interface CovenantData {